Responsible Product Sourcing

 Purchase of Goods Made from Environmentally Friendly or Recycled Materials

 The use of organic cotton represents another opportunity to offer customers high-quality, sustainable products.
-At the end of 2020, the Company decided to focus on the procurement of goods in the Fashion category made from responsible materials, and specifically cotton.
+At the end of 2021, the Company decided to focus procurement in the Apparel category on goods made from responsibly sourced materials, specifically cotton.

-This cotton typically includes organic and recycled cotton, as well as cotton from the Better Cotton Initiative.
+Such cotton typically includes organic and recycled cotton, as well as cotton produced under the Better Cotton Initiative (BCI).
 Organic cotton is grown without the use of chemicals, pesticides, or fertilizers; material obtained from this cotton is processed without using aggressive bleaches or dyes.

 Developing Local Manufacturing of Children’s Products

-The Company continues its program to support local manufacturers of children’s products, i.e., goods produced in Russia, Kazakhstan, and Belarus.
-In 2020, children’s goods manufactured in countries where the Company operates as a share of total sales increased by 1 p.p. year-on-year to 26.7%.
+In 2021, the Company carried on with its program to support local manufacturers of children’s products, i.e., goods produced in Russia, Kazakhstan, and Belarus.